backbone-paginator/backbone.paginator/README.rst

 pagination state.
 The following is a table of the response data structure formats ``Backbone.PageableCollection`` accepts.

+In your UI code, you can listen to the ``pageable:state:change`` event on the pageable collection to receive state updates.

 ================= ========================================
 Without State     With State
 ================= ========================================